raspberrypilearning/lego-plotter/en/step_8.md

 + Add a LEGO® Technic™ Color Sensor to detect when the paper has run out.

-+ Modify the LEGO® Technic™ Force Fensor code so that the speed of the motor controlling the paper feed is increased by increasing the pressure on the sensor.
++ Modify the LEGO® Technic™ Force Sensor code so that the speed of the motor controlling the paper feed is increased by increasing the pressure on the sensor.

 + Add other data sources.
 You could use another external sensor or a feed for an online data stream.